 Also with live music you have to count.
 Three times through a dance — seems easy.
 You try it!
 I can call “Dutch Crossing” — without the cards — but I have great trouble knowing when it's gone four times through.
 There are several options.
 Watch a reliable set and remember who the top couple were — stop when they get back to the top.
 Stick one finger out each time through — you'll see me doing this.
 Go down on the floor and ask someone “Did you start at the top?”
 Some bands are good at counting, so they may take the pressure off you — but check with them first.
 If you do get it wrong, the dancers will certainly let you know.
 The answer then is to apologise — don't blame it on the band — and immediately say “One more time — with the music”.
 Don't um and er — they want the final turn or they'll feel cheated.

 So that's one thing to discuss with the band beforehand: who counts?
 The other is signals.
 “One more time”, so they can go back to the original tune or just give it everything they've got.
 “Out” — particularly in a patter square where you're jabbering away.
 “Kill”.
 “Slower”.
 “Faster”.
 You think it's obvious what you mean; they don't have a clue.
 Walt Tingle used a circular movement of the hand to mean “Wind it up — finish”, but many callers use that to mean “Faster”.
-Culver Griffin used it in a singing square to mean “Play the last four bars again as a tag!”
+Culver Griffin used the same gesture in a singing square to mean “Play the last four bars again as a tag!”
 Make sure you know who to give signals to — it might not be the obvious person.
 I tend to give signals to the whole band, for safety.

 For a longways dance, I tend to aim for 9 times through (though I don't actually count these days).
 You need to say to the band “One more time” during the last 8 bars of the time before.
 Don't wait till the next turn has started and then say it, or it's not clear whether you mean “This is the last turn” or “One more turn after this”.
 Also it gives the band a chance to realise that they should all play with a bit more energy to give it a good finish, or to return to the original tune if they're on a different one.
 You usually want to do a progressive dance an odd number of turns so that everyone is in for the final turn, so if there's a couple standing out at the top that's when to give the signal.
 And make sure you give a good clear signal.
 By the last time through a longways you should not still be calling — if you are you misjudged the dance or the crowd — so you can get close to the band and say very clearly “One more time”.